-Any objects or libraries that link against the Fast Models libraries must also be built with the same /MD or /MDa option.
+Any objects or libraries that link against the Fast Models libraries must also be built with the same /md or /mdd option.

-- For a list of additional libraries that are needed when building the EVS, see %PVLIB_HOME% \examples\SystemCExport\Common\nMakefile.common. - Use the /vmg compiler option to correctly compile source code for use with SystemC on Windows.
+- For a list of additional libraries that are needed when building the EVS, see %PVLIB\HOME% \examples\SystemCExport\Common\nMakefile.common. - Use the /vmg compiler option to correctly compile source code for use with SystemC on Windows.

-3.5 Linking against the SystemC library
+3.6 Linking against the SystemC library

-To build an ISIM or EVS, you must have installed SystemC 2.3.4 and the ISIM or EVS must link against the SystemC library at build time.
+To build an ISIM or EVS, you must have installed SystemC 2.3.4 and the ISIM or EVS must link against the SystemC library.

 When you install the main Fast Models package, you have the option of also installing Accellera SystemC 2.3.4.
-On Windows, the installer automatically sets the SYSTEMC_HOME environment variable to the location of the SystemC installation.
+On Windows, the installer automatically sets the SYSTEMC\HOME environment variable to the location of the SystemC installation.
 On Linux, you need to run the appropriate setup script.

-By default, SimGen uses the Accellera SystemC dynamic library that is located in systemc_HOME.
-You might want to use a library stored in a different location, for example if systemc_HOME is not available.
+By default, SimGen uses the Accellera SystemC dynamic library that is located in systemc\home.
+You might want to use a library stored in a different location, for example if systemc\home is not available.
 You can do this in the following ways:

-- In System Canvas, specify the absolute path to the SystemC library, including the library name, in the user specified SystemC shared library path field in Project > Project Settings > Targets. - If invoking SimGen directly, provide the path and filename of the SystemC library to SimGen in either of the following ways: - Use the .sgproj configuration parameter USER_SYSTEMC_DYNLIB.
+- In System Canvas, specify the absolute path to the SystemC library, including the library name, in the user specified systemC shared library path field in Project > Project Settings > Targets. - If invoking SimGen directly, provide the path and filename of the SystemC library to SimGen in either of the following ways: - Use the .sgproj configuration parameter user systems dynlib.
 For example, on Linux: